On quantum separation of variables beyond fundamental representations: Sklyanin's type construction of the SoV basis

 \section{Sklyanin's type construction of the SoV basis}

-Following the Sklyanin's approach a separation of variable (SoV) representation \cite{Skl85,Skl90,Skl92,Skl92a,Skl95,Skl96} for the $\mathsf{T}^{(K)}$ -spectral problem can be defined for representations for which the commutative family of operators $\mathsf{B}^{(K)}(\lambda )$ (or $\mathsf{C} ^{(K)}(\lambda )$) is diagonalizable and with simple spectrum.
+Let us first show how Sklyanin's approach to separation of variables (SoV) \cite{Skl85,Skl90,Skl92,Skl92a,Skl95,Skl96} works for the $\mathsf{T}^{(K)}$ -spectral problem in representations for which the commutative family of operators $\mathsf{B}^{(K)}(\lambda )$ (or $\mathsf{C} ^{(K)}(\lambda )$) is diagonalizable and with simple spectrum.
 As already explained in our previous paper for the case of fundamental representation such a statement can be extended by using the $gl_{2}$ invariance.
 In order to do so we have to use the following remark that given a